-- preload_owners: If the entities fetched will be displayed in a list with the owner information, you can set this option to true to efficiently load the owner users of the fetched entities. - distinct: When Elgg fetches entities using an SQL query, Elgg must be sure that each entity row appears only once in the result set.
+- preload_owners: If the entities fetched will be displayed in a list with the owner information, you can set this option to true to efficiently load the owner users of the fetched entities. - preload_containers: If the entities fetched will be displayed in a list using info from their containers, you can set this option to true to efficiently load them. - distinct: When Elgg fetches entities using an SQL query, Elgg must be sure that each entity row appears only once in the result set.
 By default it includes a DISTINCT modifier on the GUID column to enforce this, but some queries naturally return unique entities.
 Setting the distinct option to false will remove this modifier, and rely on the query to enforce its own uniqueness.